bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Attribute Begins With Selector</h4>

-In addition to selecting an element based on if an attribute value contains a stated value, it is also possible to select an element based on what an attribute value begins with.
-Using a circumflex accent, &Hat;, within the square brackets of a selector between the attribute name and equals sign denotes that the attribute value should begin with the stated value.
+<p>In addition to selecting an element based on if an attribute value
+contains a stated value, it is also possible to select an element based on what an attribute value begins with.
+Using a circumflex accent, &Hat;, within the square brackets of a selector between the attribute name and equals sign denotes that the attribute value should begin with the stated value.</p>

 <h4>CSS</h4>